The Footsteps of Jesus

 representing such characters.
 They are compared to the morning mist,

-and the early dew, which quickly fades away.
+and the early dew — which quickly fades away.
 These are emblems of

-dark and lowering; but look, again, and it is gone—not the least trace of it
+— it may be now dark and lowering; but look, again, and it is gone — not the

-appears!
+least trace of it appears!
 And so with the early dew.
-There it is in countless drops, shining
+There it is in

-like so many glittering gems; but as the sun comes forth from his eastern
+countless drops, shining like so many glittering gems; but as the sun comes

-chamber, and begins careering his majestic way, pouring forth the fullness
+forth from his eastern chamber, and begins careering his majestic way,

-of his beams on every hand—then how speedily does the morning dew vanish!
+pouring forth the fullness of his beams on every hand — then how speedily

-And so with the people we have described.
-Their loyalty disappears in like
+does the morning dew vanish!
+Just so with the people we have described.

 Believer, dread the thought of ever forsaking Him by